Arunnbalaji/Adidas-Sales-Analysis/README.md

 The goal of this project is to analyze Adidas's US sales data across multiple dimensions such as product categories, regions, and time periods.
 The dashboard answers critical business questions and highlights areas for improvement, enabling better decision-making.

 ## Dataset Used
-Adidas US Sales Dataset - LINK
+Adidas US Sales Dataset - https://github.com/Arunnbalaji/Adidas-Sales-Analysis/blob/main/Adidas%20US%20Sales%20Datasets.xlsx

 Source: Adidas US Sales dataset provided as part of this analysis.
 Key Columns: